The Epic Andean Experience Trek

-Then, we’ll start descending to a warmer region known as the Sacred Valley of the Incas.
-You'll feel the drastic change between micro-climates and notice different crops to those you saw in the higher altitudes.
+Then, we’ll start descending to the Sacred Valley of the Incas.
+You'll feel the drastic change between micro-climates and notice different crops from those you saw in the higher altitudes.
 The Sacred Valley cultivates corn, quinoa, kiwi, peaches, avocados, and many other types of fruits.
 This area is full of history and Inca culture and was an extremely important part of their empire.
-We'll end this part of the tour in the small town of Huaran (2,920 m / 9,580 ft), where you'll say goodbye to the trekking team and enjoy a delicious and nutritious lunch made with local produce.
+We'll end this part of the tour in the small town of Huaran (2,920 m / 9,580 ft), where you'll say goodbye to the trekking team and enjoy a nutritious lunch made with local produce.

 Highlight of the day: Stepping foot for the first time inside the Inca Citadel, Machu Picchu.

 The day has finally arrived to visit the wonder of the world, Machu Picchu.
 Today you´ll wake up early to avoid the crowds and enjoy a guided tour of approximately two hours through fascinating sectors of this mystical place.
 Afterward, you´ll have time to hike one of the additional mountains (if you booked your tickets in advance).

 Later, we´ll return to Aguas Calientes and you can have lunch at a restaurant of your choice.
 Afterwards, we´ll board the train to Ollantaytambo, from where our private transportation will take you back to your hotel in Cusco.

 Today is reserved for the glorious Machu Picchu.
 You’ll explore this magnificent feat of humankind, one of the Seven Wonders of the Modern World and Historical and Cultural World Heritage Site.